-Typically our LMTB range is installed alongside your existing storage cylinder, within an 8 metre run of the panel, the installation of a BMTB would replace the need for a storage cylinder.
+Typically our Retrofit range is installed alongside your existing storage cylinder, within an 8 metre run of the panel, the installation of a SAHP130/200/300 would replace the need for a storage cylinder.

-Our Solar Assisted Heat Pumps, along with the external panel, provide hot water in either the integral cylinder within the BMTB range or an existing storage cylinder along side a LMTB, heating water Day and Night in all weathers, all year.
-‘A Fridge in reverse’ and now as quiet as one!
-With an independent 41dB(A) sound test result on our BMTB range
+Our solar assisted heat pumps, along with the external panel, provide hot water in either the integral cylinder within the SAHP130/200/300 range or an existing storage cylinder along side a Retrofit, heating water day and night in all weathers, all year.

 Basic Key Points

 For PV customers, while electricity is being generated from their PV panels the connected SAHP will heat the water up to 60°C.

 Heating to 60°C rather than 55°C means up to 1.7 kWh more energy is stored in your cylinder in the form of hot water, effectively utilising a hot water cylinder as a boiler to store more energy when your PV array is generating, for use when the PV is not generating.

 The installation is straight forward with the connection of only one wire needing to be connected to the inverter and it won’t compromise the existing solar PV array.
 Once connected – fit and forget – The Solar PV Ready feature is automatic and will kick in accordingly.